jevgenik/manuals/AI/Computer Vision/image_segmentation.md

 - Task:
 Assigning a class label to each pixel in an image, dividing the image into segments corresponding to different objects or regions.
-Output:

 - Output:
 A pixel-wise segmentation map where each pixel is assigned a specific class label.
-Use Cases:

 - Use cases:
-Medical image analysis (identifying and segmenting tumors).
+  - Medical image analysis (identifying and segmenting tumors).
-Scene understanding.
+  - Scene understanding.
-Robotics (environment perception).
+  - Robotics (environment perception).

 - Algorithms:
 U-Net, FCN (Fully Convolutional Network), and Mask R-CNN are common architectures for image segmentation.